-- 2. Officers will provide a justification when submitting a deferment request based on military requirements such as mobilization, deployment on TCS orders, attendance to Senior Service College (SSC) or equivalent Fellowship, or admission to a Soldier Readiness Unit.
+- 2. Officers will provide a justification when submitting a deferment request based on military requirements such as mobilization, deployment on TCS orders, attendance to resident Senior Service College (SSC) or equivalent Fellowship, or admission to a Soldier Readiness Unit.
 Officers on ADOS/COADOS tours do not qualify for deferment.
-They must either decline command or decline the active duty tour.
-If the approval authority receives requests for non-qualifying reasons, such as ADOS/COADOS tours, they will be process as declinations and approved with or without prejudice. - a.
+They must either decline command or decline the active-duty tour.
+If the approval authority receives a request for a non-qualifying reason, such as ADOS/COADOS tours, it will process the request as a declination and approve with or without prejudice. - a.
 Officers approved for deferments (SSC or equivalent Fellowship, mobilization/deployment, etc.) are Deferred Principals.
-The Command Board places deferred officers at the top of the next CY OML for the same subcategory. - b.
+The Command Board places deferred principles at the top of the next CY OML for the same subcategory. - b.
 For placement on the next CY OML, the next CY USAR Command Board must validate the officer.
-Deferred officers must apply for command as indicated in the appropriate MILPER Messages.
+Deferred officers must be eligible and must opt in for command as indicated in the appropriate MILPER Messages.
 Officers, whom the board does not revalidate as indicated, are not on an OML and are ineligible for slating, regardless of the previously approved deferment. - 3.
 AGR Command Deferments.
-AGR officers selected for AGR command who wish to defer command will submit their requests in coordination with their HRC Assignment Officer through the gaining MSC to the approval authority. - 4.
+AGR officers selected for AGR command and selected for resident SSC or equivalent Fellowship will either accept command and defer SSC or decline command to attend SSC.
+Declination in this case will be without prejudice.
+AGR who wish to defer AGR commands for other reasons will submit their requests in coordination with their HRC Assignment Officer through the gaining MSC to the approval authority. - 4.
 TPU Command Deferments.
 Officers selected for TPU command who wish to defer command will submit their requests in coordination with their immediate commander through the gaining MSC to the approval authority. - 5.
 Officers will submit their requests in writing using a memorandum format or a DA Form 4187.
 The gaining MSC Command will process the request IAW the Approval Authority Matrix.